There are very few people on the planet that like to work on their abs – even if would love to walk around with a 10 pack set of abs.

 At the top of the movement, you’ll want to give your abdominal muscles another squeeze to get them to really “pop” before you return back to the initial starting position.

 Rinse and repeat for as many repetitions as you can handle!
+You don’t have to do 500 crunches for the day, just enough to tone your muscles.

 Like this video: